A is for Alphabet

 And speaking of sympathy cards and Taylored Expressions, I thought it would be great to create a nice gift set too:

 If you remember one of my previous posts, you may remember where I created a greeting card gift set (CLICK HERE).
 I’ve went along with the same idea here and made them all sympathy related cards using my own acetate box and some Taylored Expressions products.
-These were all quick and easy to pull together using the Taylored Expressions Done for You Alcohol Ink Background Panels along with a previously released card kit stamp set/dies.
+These were all quick and easy to pull together using the Taylored Expressions Done for You Alcohol Ink Background Panels along with a previously released card kit stamp set/die.

 I decided to heat emboss several of the fern images with white, gold and silver over a few of the panels, some over white and vellum and then cut out.
 I placed them along with the heat embossed sentiments cut out and arranged them over the panels.
 I matched up the cardstock that I had from my stash with the panels to create the completed cards.